Title: A Murderous Malady (Florence Nightingale Mystery #2)

 As Flo and her maid, Mary (aka Goose) walk through the cholera filled streets of Soho, Flo uncovers some dark secrets of the Herbert House.

 This is the second book in the Florence Nightingale series.
 It covers the life of Florence Nightingale just before she left to treat the soldiers injured in the Crimean war.
 The story starts with Liz and her father being attacked on the streets of Soho.
 Flo is called in to investigate.
 General a` Court, Liz’s father, doesn’t want a nurse to investigate his daughter’s case but Liz and her husband, Sidney, are adamant.
 Soon, Flo learns that the members of Herbert House have dark secrets from their past.
 Was Liz the intended victim?
 Or, was it her father?

-Sidney’s manservant dies in the beginning of the story.
-He utters something about the attack before his death.
+Sidney’s manservant dies at the beginning of the story.
+He mutters something about the attack before his death.
 Flo finds a curious set of dice in his pocket and it takes her to the slums of Soho.

-Dr. John Snow, the physician who played a major role in discovering the real reason behind Cholera outbreak, plays an important role in the story.
-There is also a mention or two of obstetrics anaesthesia – one of John Snow’s treatments.
+Dr John Snow, the physician who played a major role in discovering the real reason behind the Cholera outbreak, plays an important role in the story.
+There is also a mention or two of obstetrics anesthesia – one of John Snow’s treatments.
 One also gets to read about Reverend Henry Whitehead.
-Rev. Whitehead helped Dr. Snow in making charts – charts that helped Dr. Snow identify the real cause of the outbreak.
+Rev. Whitehead helped Dr Snow in making charts – charts that helped Dr Snow identify the real cause of the outbreak.

 The historical facts were well researched.
 One also gets to read (in detail) about Florence Nightingale’s life as a nurse.

 The identity of the perpetrator was unexpected and shocking!
 When Flo discovered the reason behind these crimes (yes, it’s not just the attack you see, I can’t reveal more without making this review a spoiler), I was in for a surprise.